sarah-you/myWatchList/README.md

 Features available at the moment:
 - User can view the top 25 shows
 - User can click on each listing and see more detailed information about each show
+- User can navigate to external page to watch the show
+- User can add a show to myList
 - the top 25 shows continues to update as the REST APIs data updates
-- User can add a show to myList

 Features currently WIP:
 - User can remove a show from myList